junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 The trench coat Cas tells her, "He is -- or, he will be."
 He checks the clock on the dayroom wall.
 "In about twenty-four hours."

+### Arts

+#### Banner

+#### Art

 ### Editing notes

-the chapters where Cas went away, write in Dean's POV or 3rd POV
+~~the chapters where Cas went away, write in Dean's POV or 3rd POV~~

-doesn't need to be in the same order as the organized timeline idea, could rewind and skip, especially the time jump events, bc Dean'll revisit with him, so doesn't have to write twice, can go through Dean POV, only detail them on 2nd trip
+~~doesn't need to be in the same order as the organized timeline idea, could rewind and skip, especially the time jump events, bc Dean'll revisit with him, so doesn't have to write twice, can go through Dean POV, only detail them on 2nd trip~~

 ## Main